mlaursen/react-md/docs/README.md

 debugging server side stuff and the client won't be changing that much.

 ### jsdoc
-This task just runs the `jsdoc:build` follwed by `jsdoc:create`.
+This task just runs the `jsdoc:build` followed by `jsdoc:create`.
 > SEE: [jsdoc:build](#jsdocbuild) and [jsdoc:create](#jsdoccreate) for more information.

 ### jsdoc:build
-This will run jsdoc on the react-md/src/js folder and extract jsdoc for some specific files to get additional documentation on static component class attributes that are not picked up with `react-docgen`.
+This will run jsdoc on the `react-md/src/js` folder and extract jsdoc for some specific files to get additional documentation on static component class attributes that are not picked up with `react-docgen`.
 Examples are the `Layover.HorizontalAnchors` and `Autocomplete.fuzzyFilter`.This will create a `jsdoc.json` file in the home directory to be parsed by [jsdoc:create](#jsdoccreate).